kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ### Pandoc to the rescue

 In his quest for a plain text input format, Sol first thought of [LaTeX](https://en.wikipedia.org/wiki/LaTeX) with which he was familiar.
 It had several paths to convert output to PDF and also HTML.
 While there was no guarantee of foolproof conversion, it seemed promising.
-But the [dealbreaker](https://dictionary.cambridge.org/dictionary/english/dealbreaker) was that there was no route to Microsoft Word's `.docx` format.
+But the [dealbreaker](https://dictionary.cambridge.org/dictionary/english/dealbreaker) was that there was no route to Microsoft Word's docx format.
 Sadly, he let his firstborn inspiration take flight.

 He next surfed the Web for [parsing](https://themightyprogrammer.dev/article/parsing) programs that wielded the power of computer science to guarantee that the conversion would be _almost_ error-free if indeed not _totally_ error-free.
 He needed to convert formatted text into a structure like an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that could again be re-converted into formatted text.
 He thought it strange that the most robust or efficient route from _A_ to _B_ was sometimes through _C_, but granted that it could be so sometimes.